essex-lab/grandlig-paper/Outputs/Concentration/README.md

 These files contain the raw data needed to reproduce the plots in Figure 2.

-They are the the output of the script `../../Concentration/write_concs.py` which extracts the number of molecules in the system and converts to a concentration.
+They are the the output of the script `../../Concentration/write_concs.py` which extracts the number of molecules in the system from a GCNCMC log file and converts to a concentration.

 The plots can be produced by e.g.: